bayfrontmedia/bones/_docs/actions.md

 - `bones.init`: Executes just after Bones has initialized.
 - `app.bootstrap`: Executes just after the app's `/resources/bootstrap.php` file has been loaded.
 - `app.cli`: Executes when the app interface is `CLI`.
 The Symfony Console application is passed as a parameter.
-- `app.schedule.start`: Executes before running scheduled jobs (cron)
+- `app.schedule.start`: Executes before running scheduled jobs from the command line using `php bones schedule:run`
-- `app.schedule.end`: Executes after all scheduled jobs are completed.
+- `app.schedule.end`: Executes after all scheduled jobs are completed from the command line using `php bones schedule:run`.
 The `$result` is passed as a parameter.
 - `app.http`: Executes when the app interface is `HTTP` just before the router dispatches the request.
 - `app.controller`: Executes when any controller is constructed.
 - `app.controller.web`: Executes when `Bayfront\Controllers\WebController` is constructed.